Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 3) Helps Maintain Steady Blood Sugars

 Those with Type 1 diabetes might need to avoid this approach, however.
 People with this form of diabetes often suffer from gastroparesis, or delayed emptying of the stomach.
-A study from Sweden found that ACV increased the amount of time food remained undigested in the stomachs of people with Type 1 diabetes.
+A study from Sweden found that this vinegar increased the amount of time food remained undigested in the stomachs of people with Type 1 diabetes.
 This may make it more difficult for those people to regulate their blood sugar levels.

 4) Keeps Yeast Infections at Bay